-- Being aware of the Anti-Bullying Policy and the procedures for reporting bullying (through the Safeguarding report form). - Acting in line with this policy should they witness acts of bullying or harassment; or are approached in confidence by learners being bullied or harassed; or by learners who have witnessed such actions - Treating all learners and colleagues with dignity and respect, ensuring their own conduct does not cause offence or misunderstanding; and challenging behaviour or the use of language which could cause offence. - Role modelling behaviours which promote mutual respect and tolerance.
+- Being aware Bullying and the procedures for reporting bullying (through the Safeguarding report form). - Acting in line with this policy should they witness acts of bullying or harassment; or are approached in confidence by learners being bullied or harassed; or by learners who have witnessed such actions. - Treating all learners and colleagues with dignity and respect, ensuring their own conduct does not cause offence or misunderstanding; and challenging behaviour or the use of language which could cause offence. - Role modelling behaviours which promote mutual respect and tolerance.